 * Kennel Cough – This is a highly contagious airborne infection that we recommend vaccinating against.
 Dogs are at higher risk in areas where lots of other dogs are around such as; puppy classes, doggy daycare, or meeting other dogs in the park.

 * Booster vaccinations combined with a full health check are required every 12 months.

 We recommend insuring your pet.
 Pet insurance is there to cover the cost of unexpected treatment that may be needed if your dog has an accident or becomes ill.
-We insure our homes and cars, pet insurance is just the same but for our furry friends instead.
+We ensure our homes and cars, pet insurance is just the same but for our furry friends instead.

-This is something you may want to discuss with one of our vets, the recommendations can be tailored to your pets needs based on the most up to date research.
+This is something you may want to discuss with one of our vets, the recommendations can be tailored to your pet's needs based on the most up-to-date research.